cordpackers/reUpdater/faq.md

 `updater.node` is a node addon of `app.asar` that interacts with Discord's update server and installs updates.

-It is only for Windows users, as it gets and modifies `installer.db` which is exclusive to squirrel.
+It is only for Windows users, as it relies on and modifies `installer.db` which is exclusive to Squirrel.Windows.

 `updater.node` also has a function that gets known folders and creates shortcuts.